justinburrow/justinburrow.github.io/_posts/2015-04-19-blog-redesign.markdown

 tags: Design Development UX
 ---

 Last year, I had set up a quick-and-dirty blog/portfolio using a new static site generator call Ghost.
-It was functional, but had some deployment issues that I wasn't completely comfortable with, but I didn't invest the time to sort these out.
+It was functional, but had some deployment issues that I wasn't completely comfortable with - I just didn't invest the time to sort these out.

 Static site generators, like Ghost, had really intrigued me.
 I've had plenty of experience building a variety of types of Wordpress-based sites, and in general, unless you're handing the site off to a non-technical business user, they feel exponentially bloated.
 I liked the flexibility of editing content via a CMS and having templated layout files, but frankly, setting up a MAMP stack for each website built on Wordpress was becoming tedious.
 I've been getting used to having Grunt set up a local server and live-reloading pages - these days, setting up a new Wordpress install feels like a step in the wrong direction.